 Portland is unquestionably the beer capital of New England.
 Not just northern New England, but all of New England—and it holds its own against most of the rest of the country, too, with more craft breweries per capita than any American city.
 In general, Maine’s craft brew scene is characterized by liberal pour laws that make tap rooms as popular as bars, plus a penchant for embracing (and reviving) Old World styles.

-Head down to the East Bayside District to find two of Portland’s buzziest brewers and most convivial tap rooms, a short walk from each other.
-Oxbow Blending and Bottling (www.oxbowbeer.com, tel.
+Head down to the East Bayside District to find a half-dozen tap rooms, including a few of of Portland’s buzziest and most convivial, all a short walk from one another.
+Oxbow Blending and Bottling (tel.
 207/350-0025) is the Portland outpost of a farmhouse brewery headquartered up the coast, in Newcastle.
 Its urban iteration pours super-crushable Old World farmhouse ales in a huge former warehouse decorated with an oh-so-Portland mix of b-boy graffiti and reclaimed barn wood.
 Though a bit hard to find (49 Washington Avenue, head into the alley next to the coffee shop), this place is a party on a Saturday night.
 Rising Tide Brewing Company (tel.
-207/370-2337; www.risingtidebrewing.com) at 103 Fox Street has a great patio with lawn games and food trucks and excels at lower-alcohol brews.
+207/370-2337) at 103 Fox Street has a great patio with lawn games and food trucks and excels at lower-alcohol brews.
 Its Maine Island Trail Ale, at just 4.3% ABV, is crispy, citrusy, and beloved by Mainers in summer.